 Transient thermal soak happens gradually - so its analysis must identify potential sources of risk and design solutions as conditions evolve over time - something physical testing just can't do.
 Plus, waiting for the expensive prototype phase burdens late-stage development with design rework - when it's the most costly and the least efficient.

 Digital simulation changes all that.
-In this video introduction to thermal key off and soak analysis with Exa, see how simulating real-world behavior can help engineers visualize and reduce risks early in the product's lifecycle, when changes are easier and more cost-effective, so your vehicle design will be ready when the real world arrives.
+In this video introduction to thermal key off and soak analysis with The SIMULIA PowerFLOW suite, see how simulating real-world behavior can help engineers visualize and reduce risks early in the product's lifecycle, when changes are easier and more cost-effective, so your vehicle design will be ready when the real world arrives.

 WHITE PAPER: Thermal Management with Simulation Software